alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 IO<List<RiskScore>>  // One suspended program that will produce a list.
 ```

 After `Select`, you still need a helper that combines those many deferred requests into one deferred batch.
 A helper such as `SequenceSequential` or `TraverseSequential` also fixes the policy for that batch.
 In this article, that policy is: run later, in list order, one at a time, and stop on exception.
-The appendix shows one implementation.

 This turns the list of request recipes into one batch recipe: